davidpn11/fp-workshop/packages/app/src/tasks/task2/challenge1.md

 ### Challenge 1c

 Create a helper method that gets a `Restaurant` checks if has a Promotion with a budget.
-If it has display, _"You have an PROMOTION_TYPE with $BUDGET_REMAINING remaining"_.
+If it has display, _"You have a PROMOTION_TYPE with $BUDGET_REMAINING remaining"_.
 If not, display _“Click here to sign in"_